Breadcrumbs Reasoning: Memory-Efficient Reasoning with Compression Beacons: Experimental Setup

 \begin{itemize}[leftmargin=10pt] \item[] \emph{\countdown}~\citep{gandhi2024streamsearchsoslearning}: the task input is a tuple of numbers, and the goal is to create a sequence of arithmetic operations using a subset of the numbers to equal a target number.
 While this task requires the model to avoid repeating previous attempts, or it can enter an endless loop, the individual guesses are largely independent of one another. \item[] \emph{\linsys}: each problem consists of a linear equation system with a unique integer solution.
 The coefficients and variables are randomly generated.
 In contrast to Countdown, which emphasizes educated trial and error, this task more closely reflects structured reasoning: solving for one variable often enables solving for the next, resulting in a multi-step deductive process. \item[] \emph{\stargraph}~\citep{bachmann2024pitfalls}: the model is given a list of directed edges of a star graph (i.e., a graph with multiple branches of a fixed length all expanding from a central node) and a target end node.
 The model must output the full sequence of edges to get to the target node from the central node.
 This is a task auto-regressive models such as Transformers naturally struggle with, as observed by~\citet{bachmann2024pitfalls} and~\citet{hu2025the}. \end{itemize}

 \paragraph{Model and Training Details}

 We utilize two models for our experiments: Qwen2.5-1.5B-Instruct~\citep{qwen2.5} and Phi-4-mini-instruct~\citep{microsoft2025phi4mini}.
+In BR, we add to an additional token, the beacon $b$, to the vocabulary of these models and initialize its embeddings with the average of all other embeddings.
 For Qwen2.5-1.5B-Instruct, we train for 1000 steps for all tasks, while for Phi-4-mini-instruct, we train for 200 steps for \stargraph and \linsys and 1000 steps for Countdown.
 We use a batch size of 256 for both models.
 We use PPO~\citep{schulman2017proximalpolicyoptimizationalgorithms} as the RL algorithm for $\pi_{RL}$.
 We experiment with compression ratios $\compratio$ of 2, 4, 8, 16, and 32 for breadcrumbs reasoning.
+We instantiate our training process in two different ways.
+In \textsc{Sr Br} (Single Ratio Breadcrumbs Reasoning), each model is trained on a single compression ratio.
+In \textsc{Mr Br} (Multi Ratio Breadcrumbs Reasoning), we train a single model on all compression ratios, by repeating each batch for all compression ratios before each model weights update. \textsc{Mr Br} models can be used at generation time with any desired ratio.
 The reward for an incorrect or not present answer is 0.0, a correct format of the final answer but an incorrect value gets a 0.1 reward, and a correct response gets a 1.0 reward.

 \paragraph{Baselines}